csci-1301/csci-1301.github.io/labs/ArrayBasics/readme.md

 #. declares an array `myArray` of `int` of size $5$,

     Question
-    ~ What values are stored in this array
+    ~ What values are stored in this array after declaring it?

 #. initializes `myArray` with the values $1$, $2$, $3$, $4$ and $5$,

     Question
     ~ There are a few different ways you can declare and initialize array of size $5$ holding values $1$, $2$, $3$, $4$ and $5$.
-     Can you think of two different ways to do this?
+     Can you think of two different ways of doing this?

-#. displays the content of `myArray`.
+#. displays the content of `myArray` at the screen.

 ## Going wrong